mbareta/starter-app/server/README.md

 ---

-After that, go to `Applications -> APIs`, click on `Auth0 Management API`, then switch to `Machine To Machine Applications` and authorize the app that we set up.
+After that, go to `Applications -> APIs`, click on `Auth0 Management API`, then switch to `Machine To Machine Applications` tab and authorize the app that we set up.

 [![Screenshot-2024-09-16-at-14-21-19.png](https://i.postimg.cc/SxGhq1bb/Screenshot-2024-09-16-at-14-21-19.png)](https://postimg.cc/213J7w50)